salesforce/bazel-eclipse/docs/common/projectviews.md

 Does nothing when `derive_targets_from_directories` is not set or set to `false`.

 The default value is `default`, which maps to `bazel-query` and will use `bazel query` to discover targets.
+It's possible to add custom strategies via an extension point.

+#### `bazel query`

+This performs a `bazel query` to obtain all list of all `BUILD` files.
+The list is then processed and directory information is translated into a list of Bazel packages.
+The list of packages is further refined with the project view information.
+Directories without an anchor in the `directories` list will be discarded.
+Directories with an anchor explicitely excluded will also be discarded.
+The remaining list of packages is queried again using `bazel query` to obtain all possible targets.

 See [BazelQueryTargetDiscovery.java](../../bundles/com.salesforce.bazel.eclipse.core/src/com/salesforce/bazel/eclipse/core/model/discovery/BazelQueryTargetDiscovery.java) to read more about default discovery behavior.

-It's possible to add custom strategies via an extension point.

 ### `target_provisioning_strategy`